Best quality photo export for instagram

 Legal Instagram automation and auto posting

-If you’re looking for a way to plan and automatically post on Instagram, have a look at StoryChief.
-They have an interesting free plan and a user friendly interface.
-For most of these apps, if you want to use the auto post feature, you will need to switch your instagram to a pro account.
+If you’re looking for a way to plan and automatically post on Instagram, have a look at Socialbee, Later or StoryChief .
+They all have free plans.
+For most of these apps, if you want to use the auto post feature, you will need to switch your Instagram to a pro account.
 This will also give you the benefit of extra stats of visitors, likes and comments.

 Tip: Auto enhance your images for even better quality